rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Rationale:

-This is very safe as they have done this kind of thing 1000 times.
+* This is very safe as they have done this kind of thing 1000 times.

 Recommendation:

-\* Be sure to ask some interesting question.
+* Be sure to ask some interesting question.
 I like asking what they wanted to be when they grew up because: i. it usually gives you fun answers, ii. it already makes people realize that following your passion isn’t always the best advice (useful later on).

-\* A good habit is to ask at least one clarifying question to each person.
+* A good habit is to ask at least one clarifying question to each person.
 Shows you’re interested and aren’t just doing it by rote)

-\* If you ask the wrong questions you’ll get really really long answers (once for 20 people this took me 50 minutes!).
+* If you ask the wrong questions you’ll get really really long answers (once for 20 people this took me 50 minutes!).
 This is boring.
-Wrong questions are: what is your current background (superboring and people will want to tell you all the details and nuance of what they are doing or they don’t know and start telling you everything they are considering), what is something altruistic you care about (people can get really into this making it hard to keep it short).
+Wrong questions are: what is your current background (super boring and people will want to tell you all the details and nuance of what they are doing or they don’t know and start telling you everything they are considering), what is something altruistic you care about (people can get really into this making it hard to keep it short).

 **6.1.4 EA is growing fast (\*\*\*\*)**